kursatu/Sailboat/README.md

 Version 2:
 Planned on 1.1.2017
-Goals: Make it 3D printable, make the hardware & boat smaller, turn it into a foiling catamaran.
+Goals: Make it 3D printable, make the hardware & boat smaller, turn it into a foiling catamaran, add a wind direction sensor and accelerometer, use it to adjust wing sail & rudder angle and capsize prevention.

+Status:
-Status: Ported it to raspberrypi 0 using this article. https://help.ubuntu.com/community/WifiDocs/WirelessAccessPoint
+Jan 2, 2017: Ported it to raspberrypi 0 using this article. https://help.ubuntu.com/community/WifiDocs/WirelessAccessPoint
+I had to change up/down events in the interfaces file to add metric for default gateway.
+Otherwise, dual wifi cards would not route.
+Replaced adafruit servo controller with pigpio library, eliminating the need for the hardware.
+The servo's still work very well w/o any jitter.